 Memorial Hall School is committed to acquiring the best in rapidly changing technology and utilizing the latest techniques and equipment in order to assure that its students receive the greatest technological benefit in their education and acquire the latest technical skills.
 This requires familiarization with current hardware and software, training in their use and commitment to the legal and ethical responsibilities involved in such use.
 This commitment to technological excellence includes all members of Memorial Hall School and parents/guardians.

-Memorial Hall School has an extensive computer network which student’s use to send local electronic mail, conduct research, and complete course work.
+Memorial Hall School has an extensive computer network that students use to send local electronic mail, conduct research, and complete course work.
 Use of the school’s equipment is considered a privilege, not a right.
 The student or his or her parents/guardians must replace any equipment that is damaged or defaced by a student.

 Internet and Email